-May-"May" as used in the ASOPs means that the course of action described is one that would be considered reasonable and appropriate in many circumstances.
+May- "May" as used in the ASOPs means that the course of action described is one that would be considered reasonable and appropriate in many circumstances.
 "May" in ASOPs is often used when providing examples (for example, factors the actuary may consider; methods that may be appropriate).
 It is not intended to indicate that a course of action is reasonable and appropriate in all circumstances, nor to imply that alternative courses of action are impermissible."

-&lt;sup>3 Principal is defined in the Code of Professional Conduct and ASOP No. 1 as "a client or employer of the actuary".
+&lt;sup>3 Principal is defined in ASOP No. 1 as "a client or employer of the actuary".